Sent: Sunday, November 18, 2001 3:32 AM

 same time insisting on UNGA 194 does not reflect a true intention for peace.

-The return of 4.5 million refugees does present a threat to the nature of
+The return of 4.5 million refugees does present a threat to the

 the Jewish State.
 Even assuming that the land space is available, the return